 The upper and lower heating elements are identical, but the upper and lower thermostats are not.

-The upper thermostat has a reset button which trips off and kills power to both heating elements when the temperature gets too hot.
+The upper thermostat has a red reset button which trips off and kills power to both heating elements when the temperature gets too hot.
 The lower thermostat only regulates the temperature for the lower heating element.

-My first step would be to check for 240 volt power using my Wiggy voltage tester.
-I would do this at the built-in junction box at the top of the water heater where the electrical power enters.
+If there is no power at the thermostat, I would check for 240 volts at the built-in junction box at the top of the water heater where the electrical power enters.
 Remove the cover and pull out the spliced electrical connections.
 Remove the wire connectors and check for voltage between the two hot wires.
 You should wear insulated electrical gloves when doing this.

 ELECTRIC WATER HEATER NOT WORKING WITH POWER ON

-If you have 240 volt power at the water heater junction box, then the problem of the electric water heater not working could very likely be internal.
+If you have 240-volt power at the water heater junction box, then the problem of the electric water heater not working could very likely be internal.
 The covers on the side of the water heater would need to be removed so that voltage can be checked at the controls.

-In that case take a hot shower, or do a load of laundry with hot water to bring cold water into the tank which will turn on one heating element and then the other.
+In that case, take a hot shower, or do a load of laundry with hot water to bring cold water into the tank, which will turn on one heating element and then the other.
 Check for voltage at the upper heating element first.
-When that shuts off check the voltage at the lower element.
+When that shuts off, check the voltage at the lower element.

 If you get voltage at each heating element in the proper sequence, the problem may be a bad heating element.
 If you don’t get voltage at each element, the problem could be a bad thermostat.

-Shortly after turning on the power for the first time on the water heater the breaker tripped off.
-I got out my Amprobe Ammeter and put it on one of the wires connected to the water heater circuit breaker inside of the electrical panel.
+Shortly after turning on the power for the first time on the water heater, the breaker tripped off.
+I got out my Amprobe Ammeter and put it on one of the wires connected to the water heater circuit breaker inside the electrical panel.
 The water heater was drawing double the current (Amps) that it should have been.

-During my investigation the thermal overload on the upper heating element also tripped off which meant the water was getting too hot.
+During my investigation, the thermal overload on the upper heating element also tripped off, which meant the water was getting too hot.

 Here’s a short video demonstrating water heater thermostat removal:

-Set your volt ohm meter to measure resistance at the lowest scale (R1) and connect one probe to one screw terminal on one of the heating elements and the other volt ohm meter probe to the other screw.
+Set your volt ohmmeter to measure resistance at the lowest scale (R1) and connect one probe to one screw terminal on one of the heating elements and the other volt ohmmeter probe to the other screw.
 Write down the measurement.
 Now check the other heating element the same way and write down that reading.

-Normally both measurements would be nearly identical.
+Usually, both measurements would be nearly identical.
 If they are not, one element is going bad.

-A 240 volt, 1500 watt water heater heating element should measure around 38 ohms, a 2000 watt element should be 28-29 ohms, a 2500 watt element should be 23 ohms, a 3000 watt element should be around 19 ohms, a 3,500 watt element should register around 16 ohms, a 4,500 watt element should read between 12 and 13 ohms, and a 5,500 watt element should register between 10 and 11 ohms.
+A 240-volt, 1500-watt water heater heating element should measure around 38 ohms, a 2000-watt element should be 28-29 ohms, a 2500-watt element should be 23 ohms, a 3000-watt element should be about 19 ohms, a 3,500-watt element should register around 16 ohms, a 4,500-watt element should read between 12 and 13 ohms, and a 5,500-watt element should register between 10 and 11 ohms.

-Also use the other probe to test the metal hex nut of the heating elements and write down the measurements.
+Also, use the other probe to test the metal hex nut of the heating elements and write down the measurements.

 Connect a garden hose to the drain valve.
 With the water to the heater still on, open the drain valve at the bottom of the tank briefly to flush out any sediment.
 Do this a few times until no more sediment is observed coming out of the hose.

-Draining will take a long time, but can be speeded up by opening the temperature pressure relief valve (TPR) on the side of the water heater.
+Draining will take a long time but can be speeded up by opening the temperature-pressure relief valve (TPR) on the side of the water heater.
 That will allow more air to come in.
 Just lift the handle on the TPR to let air in.

 I have also seen some people remove the drain valve from the bottom of the tank to let the water flow out faster.
-You just need a way to contain or direct the 30 – 80 gallons of water that will come out otherwise you will have a flood.
+You need a way to contain or direct the 30 – 80 gallons of water that will quickly come out; otherwise, you will have a flood.

-The breaker bar does give me great leverage, but due to the beveled or chamfered inside edges of the socket and lack of depth on the heating element I had to force the socket to stay in place while trying to turn it.
+The breaker bar does give me significant leverage, but due to the beveled or chamfered inside edges of the socket and lack of depth on the heating element, I had to force the socket to stay in place while trying to turn it.
 Amazon sells heating element wrenches that are better suited for heating element removal.

 The water heater tank must be full of water BEFORE TURNING ON THE POWER.
 Turn on the water valve for the water heater and turn on one hot water faucet in your home to let the air out of the tank and water pipes.
 Close the TPR valve.

-If no voltage is present at the water heater junction box I would go to the electrical panel and check the voltage coming off of the circuit breaker.
-If the voltage readings are not correct at the circuit breaker, I would tighten the screw terminals on the breaker and try measuring the voltage again.
+If no voltage is present at the water heater junction box, go to the electrical panel and check the circuit breaker’s voltage.
+If the voltage readings are not correct at the circuit breaker, tighten the screw terminals on the breaker and try measuring the voltage again.

 Disconnect the electric water heater at the water heater junction box and cap the bare ends of the wires separately on the electrical cable supplying power to the water heater.
 Then go and reset the circuit breaker again to see what happens.

-If the circuit breaker trips again with the water heater disconnected, then the problem is somewhere in the circuit supplying power to the electric water heater.
+If the circuit breaker trips again with the water heater disconnected, the problem is somewhere in the circuit supplying power to the electric water heater.
 This could be difficult to locate as often the wiring is inside walls.

 Consequently, the bonding connection is usually made at the water heater because it is accessible and it does have the hot and cold water pipes attached.
 It is also easy for the inspector to find.
 The water heater itself is not approved to be used as the bonding connection.

-ELECTRIC WATER HEATER TROUBLESHOOTING TOOLS
+WATER HEATER TROUBLESHOOTING TOOLS

 MANUFACTURERS TO CONTACT WHEN YOU FIND YOUR ELECTRIC WATER HEATER NOT WORKING

-Links to other appliance related blog posts on my site can be seen here.
+Links to other Appliance-related blog posts on my site can be seen here.